Revealing the co-action of viscous and multistability hysteresis in an adhesive, nominally flat punch: A combined numerical and experimental study: Models and methods

 assuming either a flat punch with radius $R_\textrm{c}$ or an indenter whose shape is a power law in the radius, i.e., $h(r) = R_\textrm{c} (r/R_\textrm{c})^n/n$.
 It will be shown in a separate work that the exponent $\beta$ turns out to be $\beta = (n-1)/(2n-1)$ so that $\beta = 1/3$ for a parabolic ($n=2$) and $ \beta = 1/2$ a flat-punch ($n\to\infty$) indenter.
 These two limiting cases agree with the definition of the conventional Tabor parameter for a parabolic indenter~\cite{Tabor1977JCIS} and for the parameter allowing one to assess if the high-velocity retraction of a flat-punch indenter fails through crack propagation or through uniform bond breaking.
 They correspond to the limits of $\mu_\textrm{T} \gg 1$ and $\mu_\textrm{T}\ll 1$, where the high-frequency rather than the small-frequency modulus is used in the calculation of the Tabor parameter~\cite{Persson2003W}.

-The numerical Tabor parameters at the scale of local parameters turns out to be $\mu_\textrm{T} \approx 2$ for either profile when using the default discretization of $4,096\times 4,096$ and thus $\rho=\SI{0.187}{\um}$. {This is because the radii of curvature associated with the peaks of the (ideal) profiles have similar values, namely $R_\textrm{c} = \SI{163}{\um}$ (triangular)and $R_\textrm{c} = \SI{142}{\um}$ (hexagonal).} While $\mu_\textrm{T} \approx {2}$ produces (quasi-static) load-displacement curves similar to short-range adhesion~\cite{Mueser2014BJN,Wang2021L}, it must be considered long-ranged on approach~\cite{Ciavarella2017JMPS,Wang2021L}.
+The numerical Tabor parameters at the scale of local parameters turns out to be $\mu_\textrm{T} \approx 2$ for either profile when using the default discretization of $4,096\times 4,096$ and thus $\rho={0.187~\textrm{µm}}$. {This is because the radii of curvature associated with the peaks of the (ideal) profiles have similar values, namely $R_\textrm{c} = {163~\textrm{µm}}$ (triangular)and $R_\textrm{c} = {142~\textrm{µm}}$ (hexagonal).} While $\mu_\textrm{T} \approx {2}$ produces (quasi-static) load-displacement curves in contact similar to short-range adhesion~\cite{Mueser2014BJN,Wang2021L}, it must be considered long-ranged in non-contact~\cite{Ciavarella2017JMPS,Wang2021L}. {This is because the jump-into contact occurs at a relatively large separation so that the adhesion hysteresis is about 50\% of the true hysteresis for parabolic indenters with $\mu_\textrm{T} = 4$.
+From that point on, adhesion hysteresis converges only with the cubic root of the linear mesh size to the exact result~\cite{Wang2021L}}.
 Consequently, simulations cannot be expected to reproduce experimental results with close-to-perfect precision, at least not using currently available methods and computers.
 If surfaces were not corrugated, the generalized Tabor parameter for the flat punch would be reasonably large, i.e., $\mu_\textrm{T} \approx 10$ for the $2,048 \times 2,048$ resolution and $\mu_\textrm{T} \approx 14$ for $4,096 \times 4,096$.
 It may also be of interest to calculate the Tabor parameter at a coarse scale, i.e., the one that is obtained when using the measured quasi-static pull-off force (from which an effective surface energy can be constructed) and the given range of adhesion while assuming a perfectly flat punch. {For the hexagonal surface, these ``effective'' Tabor parameters turn out to be 0.880 and 1.24 for $2,048 \times 2,048$ and $4,096 \times 4,096$, respectively.
 The triangular variant shows a 40\% smaller quasi-static pull-off force and hence an equally reduced effective Tabor parameter.}